Rumors and the Media: Any Correlation?

 In the First World War, the British and French deliberately started the rumor that the German whom they were fighting ate the kidneys and hearts of children.
 This was done to create revulsion and hatred against the Germans.
 The rumor picked up so fast, and so much was added to it that people began to argue whether the Germans preferred raw or roasted kidneys and hearts!

-Rumors were deliberately started by vested interests in Europe during the middle ages.
+Rumors were deliberately started vested interests in Europe during the middle ages.
 They multiplied fast.
 Their relentless force took over from religion and logic.
 Many charlatans and preachers of falsehood appeared and fooled the people.

 Even in today’s modern society, sometimes the media publish stories that are entirely based on rumors.
 This is very dangerous indeed as today’s audio-visual media reaches everyone with lightning speed.

 Due to the weakening of religious values in the West many people will believe anything.
 For instance, we hear of long-dead film stars rising again.
-Elvis Presley, the famous rock singer, has been supposedly sighted by hundreds of people!!
+Elvis Presley, the famous rock singer, has been supposedly sighted hundreds of people!!

 Rumors may also be innocent.
-There were wild stories that Blackpool, a seaside resort in Northern England, had been taken over by Russian holidaymakers.
+There were wild stories that Blackpool, a seaside resort in Northern England, had been taken over Russian holidaymakers.
 This rumor arose because people imagined that it was the kind of uncouth place the Russians might like.
 Yet when journalist Vitali Vitaliev went to see how many Russians were there, he found none.

 If rumors can persist with such force and vigor in societies with free media, I shudder to think what the case may be in closed societies.
 Rumors can be dispelled only when there are strong media that provide us with detailed information.